microsoft/promptflow/examples/flex-flows/eval-code-quality/prompt.md

 # user:
 This correctness value should always be an integer between 1 and 5.
 So the correctness produced should be 1 or 2 or 3 or 4 or 5.
 This readability value should always be an integer between 1 and 5.
-So the correctness produced should be 1 or 2 or 3 or 4 or 5.
+So the readability produced should be 1 or 2 or 3 or 4 or 5.

 Here are a few examples:
 {% for ex in examples %}